KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. method:: use_fallbacks(self, *fallbacks)

+        .. deprecated:: 1.4

         If this method gets called, :meth:`iterator` will use the fallbacks defined here. `None` value will be replaced with current language at query evaluation, as returned by :func:`~django.utils.translation.get_language`.
         If not fallbacks are given, :data:`FALLBACK_LANGUAGES` will be used, with current language prepended.

+        This method has been superseded by :meth:`~hvad.manager.TranslationQueryset.fallbacks` and will be removed when support for Django 1.4 is dropped.

     .. method:: _clone(self, klass=None, setup=False, **kwargs)